 For example, when a customer reaches 90% of their plan, you can send a threshold notification, ensuring proactive communication.
 Based on this customer’s previous consumption, you may also be able to estimate when they’ll hit their committed amount.
 Customers can then be presented with the option to upgrade their plan to avoid overage charges.

 Consumption models require granular, real-time visibility, not just to total up usage at the end of a billing period, but also to monitor customer usage at any given time.
 In addition, consumption forecasting capabilities must be in place, enabling revenue teams to anticipate how much revenue will be gained through consumption-based pricing models.
 This means forecasting variables such as usage, lifetime of the customers, and potential overage charges.
+Look for technology that can capture and analyze multiple dimensions of upstream data to quickly identify and resolve issues.
+In addition, real-time reconciliation and a close process dashboard can increase visibility and the accuracy of your revenue forecasts.

 The revenue policy for a consumption model can be complex, due to its inherent multifaceted nature.
 Revenue accounting teams will need to evaluate whether variable consideration should be included and how it should be treated.